Ministries

 Director: Cathy Olson

 At MomCo, moms gather and support moms.
 We believe in the simple but revolutionary idea that remarkable things happen when moms come together face to face.
-MomCo (Mom Community) is a community program for mothers of children ages 0-5.
+MomCo (Mom Community) is a community program for mothers with a least one child, who is an infant through 5th grade.
 Interested in checking out MomCo?
-Childcare programming is available for birth through middle schoolers, but RSVP so we can plan accordingly.

 Learn More about MomCo on YouTube